DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/Flowchart_control/Loop Node.rst

 Overview

 ------------------
-Create a loop which executes until a break condition is met.
+The **Loop node** create a loop which executes until a break condition is met.
-When a Loop node is inserted, generates a sub-flowchart with a Break node that executes iteratively until the condition defined in a Break Node (which can be the one generated upon placing the Loop Node, or by another Break node placed by the user) evaluates to True.
+When a **Loop node** is inserted, generates a sub-flowchart with a Break node that executes iteratively until the condition defined in a Break Node (which can be the one generated upon placing the Loop Node, or by another Break node placed by the user) evaluates to True.

 .. image:: images/Loop/loop_overview_1.png
    :align: center